 How to Make Glitch Effects in iMovie?

 Glitch effects can be created through combinations of sounds and short shots, that last only a few seconds.
-The most important thing is to have the footage you can use to create this effect since iMovie doesn’t have any preset filters you can apply over a video clip and make glitch.
+The most important thing is to have the footage you can use to create this effect since iMovie doesn’t have any preset filters you can apply over a video clip and make glitches.

-All you have to do after you install Filmora9’s Mac version on your computer is create a new project.
+All you have to do after you install Filmora’s Mac version on your computer is creating a new project.
 You should then proceed to import all video and audio files you want to use in the project by clicking on the Import drop-down menu in the Media Panel and selecting the Import Media Files option.

-Add the video clip you’d like to glitch to the timeline and then use the Split tool to remove all parts of the video you don’t want to use in the final cut.
-Once you’ve completed this task you can proceed to click on the Effects tab and type in the word Glitch into the search bar located in the upper right corner of the tab.
+Add the video clip you’d like to glitch to the timeline, and then use the Split tool to remove all parts of the video you don’t want to use in the final cut.
+Once you’ve completed this task, you can proceed to click on the Effects tab and type in the word Glitch into the search bar located in the upper right corner of the tab.

 You can then select one of the available effects and add them to the track directly above the video clip that is already on the timeline.
 Drag one of the ends of the glitch effect you’ve selected in order to set its duration and then proceed to add the sound effect that compliments the glitch to the audio track on the timeline.

 Create Glitch Effects by Using Basic Video Editing Techniques in iMovie